-There are some different types of SBA loans including SBA 7(a) loan, SBA 504/CDC loan, SBA Caplines, SBA Export loans, SBA Microloan, and SBA Disaster loan.
+There are some different types of SBA loans including SBA 7(a) loan, SBA 504/CDC loan, SBA Caplines, SBA Export loans, SBA Microloan, and SBA Disaster Loan.
 The most suited SBA loans for accounting forms are the SBA 7(a) loan and SBA 504/CDC loan.
 The SBA 7(a) loan is a general working capital loan that is offered as either as a lump-sum term loan or a business line of credit.
 The SBA 504/CDC loan is used to finance large fixed assets like real estate.

 - Business Term Loans

 If you’re unable to qualify for SBA loans or don’t have time to gather the detailed documentation and processing, consider applying for business term loans as an alternative.
-A business loan term loan is alike a “traditional” business loan where you get a lump sum amount of money deposited into your business bank account.
+A business loan term loan is like a “traditional” business loan where you get a lump sum amount of money deposited into your business bank account.
 Business term loans provide quick access of capital to accounting firms who want to purchase new equipment or technology, finance a marketing campaign, or hire expert staff.

-Generally, these term loans have terms up to five years with affordable interest rate that you have to pay on the entire borrowed amount.
+Generally, these term loans have terms up to five years with an affordable interest rate that you have to pay on the entire borrowed amount.
 The repayments are weekly or monthly, based on the term and structure of the loan.
-You can have quick access to capital usually in a matter of days, making terms loans an ideal financing option for accounting firms that require fast capital.
+You can have quick access to capital usually in a matter of days, making term loans an ideal financing option for accounting firms that require fast capital.

 - Business Lines of Credit

 Accounting firms usually have seasonal periods, meaning they will have different capital needs during different times of the year.
-Most accounting firms can get through with the money they make in the peak season, but it can be hard for them in off or slow season.
+Most accounting firms can get through with the money they make in the peak season, but it can be hard for them in the off or slow season.
 If you’re facing the slow season, applying for a business line of credit can help you make it through the hard times.
 With a business credit line, you can access the needed capital, and only pay interest on the capital you use—not the whole loan amount.
 Once you get approval from a lender for a certain credit line, you’re able to “draw” against that line as much money as you want to manage your expenses.
-This business loan option is extremely helpful for accounting firm with cash flow issues, especially when you need cash to pay for expenses during the tax period.
+This business loan option is extremely helpful for an accounting firm with cash flow issues, especially when you need cash to pay for expenses during the tax period.

 The paperwork requirement for business lines of credit is minimal and less intensive, and good credit borrowers often get quick approval.
-With a credit line, you not only manage your seasonal transitions, but it also assist you all year round.
+With a credit line, you not only manage your seasonal transitions, but it also assists you all year round.

 - Business Credit Cards

-When above-mentioned business loans are not suited to your needs, getting 0% intro APR business credit cards can help.
+When the above-mentioned business loans are not suited to your needs, getting 0% intro APR business credit cards can help.
 A business credit card is a valuable business loan option for solo accountants.
-A business credit card, with some added discounts from professional organizations, you can easily sails through the rough financial waters.
+A business credit card, with some added discounts from professional organizations, you can easily sail through the rough financial waters.

 It is recommended to secure a 0% introductory APR business credit cards, so you can spend on your card without any interest for a predetermined period of longer than a year.
 While spending on your cards, you’ll get rewards and benefits just like other rewards cards, and help build your business credit.
-But remember, when your introductory period is over, you’ll be charged at prime Market Rate, so make sure you review the terms before singing the dotted line.
+But remember, when your introductory period is over, you’ll be charged at prime Market Rate, so make sure you review the terms before signing the dotted line.